Exploring The Baliem Valley, Papua – Tribes and Mummies

 The guesthouse can be contacted on the following email address: email@example.com

-If you would like to stay in a hotel, the best option and that used by almost all the trekkers is the Pilamo Hotel .
+If you would like to stay in one of the hotels in Wamena, the best option and that used by almost all the trekkers is the Baliem Pilamo Hotel .
 Again, this hotel is more expensive than those of similar standard on other Indonesian islands, but comfortable especially after a multi-day trip in the jungle!

 If you’re looking for luxury, your best bet would be the Baliem Valley Resort which seems to be the highest-rated accommodation in the area.

 Things to know before you travel to the Baliem Valley

 This is essentially a travel permit which you need to purchase to access some spots in Papua.
 You can obtain the permit from the police authorities in some cities in Papua such as Jayapura and Sentani.
 The permit can also be made in Wamena itself and will allow you to travel in the Baliem Valley.
 We always intended to make the permit at the Wamena Police Station, but kept forgetting to do so every time we passed by.

 We were not sure whether it was mandatory to have a permit or not (due to conflicting information) when staying in Wamena, but it seemed to be required mostly for going outside of the main town.
 The permit SHOULD be free of charge, but it is not uncommon for a fee to be charged.
 If you need the permit, bring along two passport photos.
 You need to list every place outside of Wamena that you intend passing through, which sounds like quite a hassle if you are planning a long trek.

 Once you have your permit, be sure to make several copies of it.
 When you arrive to the main town of the regency you are passing through, head to the local police station with your permit to be registered.